 Attend conferences and community events in a variety of software engineering/research computing fields in the UK and abroad.

 Contribute ideas, experience and thinking to technical working groups in and beyond UCL.

+Represent RITS at University, national and international events, enhancing the recognition and reputation of the Department and the University, and creating opportunities for collaboration.

-Maintain and support research software development infrastructure and services (5%)
+Maintain and support research software development infrastructure and services (10%)

+May act as Service Operational Manager for one or more Research Software Development services.

 Maintain and support the state-of-the-art infrastructure and services needed for effective research software engineering, in areas such as continuous integration, version control, and code review.

 Maintain and manage systems and servers used to deliver software development infrastructure services.